Webect/simple-digital-clock/README.md

-# digital-clock
+# simple-digital-clock
-Web digital clock in JavaScript
+A simple web digital clock in Vanilla JavaScript